K-Scorpio/scorpiosec/content/en/posts/HTB-Resource.md

 After some research we discover the PHAR (PHP Archive) deserialization attack explained [here](https://book.hacktricks.xyz/pentesting-web/file-inclusion/phar-deserialization) and [here](https://pentest-tools.com/blog/exploit-phar-deserialization-vulnerability).

-> When we create a `.zip` archive containing the `revshell.php` file and access it using the `phar://` stream wrapper, PHP treats the `.zip` as a PHAR-compatible archive.
+> When we create a `.zip` archive containing the `revshell.php` file and access it using the `phar://` stream wrapper, PHP treats the `.zip` file as a PHAR-compatible archive.
 The `phar://` protocol allows PHP to directly access files within the archive, including executable PHP scripts.
 When the URL `http://itrc.ssg.htb/?page=phar://uploads/.../revshell` is processed, the server executes the `revshell.php` file within the archive as PHP code, triggering the reverse shell.
 This works because the server uses an insecure file inclusion mechanism (`include`, `require`, or similar) without properly validating or restricting the file path, allowing code execution through the `phar://` wrapper.

 Using `http://itrc.ssg.htb/?page=phar://uploads/9870e12def3a5dbd118d0a66164fd72036d08d4e.zip/revshell` we successfully trigger the reverse shell.
 We obtain a connection on our listener as `www-data` and we are in `/var/www/itrc`.